Preliminary results show clear victory for HDZ in Croatian general election

 Preliminary results from Croatia’s State Electoral Commission show a clear victory for Prime Minister Andrej Plenkovic’s Croatian Democratic Union (HDZ) in the July 5 general election.

-The centre-right HDZ has won 68 seats in the 151-seat parliament — not far short of an absolute majority — showed preliminary results published late on July 5, state news agency Hina reported.
+The centre-right HDZ has won 66 seats in the 151-seat parliament — not far short of an absolute majority — showed preliminary results published early on July 6 with over 95% of votes counted, state news agency Hina reported.

-The picture could yet change as according to Hina the result is based on votes counted at only 50.77% of polling stations as of 10pm.

-If this is confirmed by the final results, this would deliver the expected hung parliament, but give the HDZ a clear advantage as it embarks on coalition negotiations.
+This delivers the expected hung parliament, but gives the HDZ a clear advantage as it embarks on coalition negotiations.

+Speaking as the results came in Plenkovic said voters had bestowed as great obligation on his party.

+"We had a difficult mandate full of challenges behind us and the challenges ahead of us are even greater," said the prime minister, AFP reported.

 This is a considerably better result for the HDZ than indicated by most pre-election polls, which put the party virtually level with its main rival the Restart Coalition led by the Social Democratic Party (SDP).

-Preliminary results, however, indicated the Restart Coalition is on track to take just 42 seats in the parliament.
+Preliminary results, however, indicated the Restart Coalition is on track to take just 41 seats in the parliament.
+SDP leader Davor Bernardic said he is ready to step down after the poor result, and the party will discuss the issue on July 6.

 The right-wing Homeland Movement led by folk singer and former presidential candidate Miroslav Skoro was on 15 seats, with Most gaining eight seats and the Green-Left Coalition Led six, according to the preliminary result.